pattichis/projects/README.md

 •	Must clearly show and discuss the database of images that you are working with
 •	Must show a flow-chart and/or pseudo-code of the methods
 •	Must have comparisons with different methods or a discussion of how other methods perform

+For the Google Colab tutorials list you can find [detailed requirements for Google Colab](https://github.com/pattichis/projects/blob/main/Colab-tutorial-list.md).

 # Project Proposals Guide
 1. [Project proposal assignment](https://github.com/pattichis/projects/blob/main/proposal.md)